Horse64/core.horse64.org/docs/OOP.md

 Base types
 ----------

-If you want to make a new `type` for new variants of objects where you want to share some, but not all, of the behavior of an already existing type, you can `base` it on an existing
+If you need a new `type` for new variants of objects that reuses behavior of an already existing type, you can `base` it on an existing type:
-type:

 ```Horse64
 type Vehicle {